t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 ### Configuring Hadoop

- Update the configs in '/opt/tdh/hadoop/etc/hadoop'.
+ Update the configs in '/opt/TDH/hadoop/etc/hadoop'.
 Set `JAVA_HOME` in the
 ***hadoop-env.sh*** file.
 This should be set to the JDK previously installed.
+Note that base config samples are provided in the `tdh-config` directory.
+Use these as the template to configure an install.
+Some important settings are shown here, but only scratch the surface.

 **core-site.xml:**
 ```